exygy-design/hsa-docs/recommendations.md

 Based on HSA staff interviews and our understanding of the website needs, we developed three scenarios for website content and maintenance.
 In the document linked below we offer a detailed analysis for Website Product Owner as well as for supporting teams and roles.

-See *[HSA Website Ownership Analysi*s](https://docs.google.com/document/d/12O60yZasUY9i-KqTge9wBnpto5Opzb7BBPiMoTRxmiU/edit?usp=sharing) for staffing and ownership options for the website.
+See [HSA Website Ownership Analysis](https://docs.google.com/document/d/12O60yZasUY9i-KqTge9wBnpto5Opzb7BBPiMoTRxmiU/edit?usp=sharing) for staffing and ownership options for the website.

 * * *